 - Co-occurring disorders are more common than previously thought.
-Hence, you need to follow the proper diagnosis and treatment guidelines.
+Hence, one needs to follow the proper diagnosis and treatment guidelines.

 - They recognize increasing age, poor financial condition and living in cities as risk factors for drug use and co-occurring disorders.

-Do you have any questions or queries about drug use and co-occurring disorders?
-You should talk to the experts to get accurate information.
+If any questions or queries about drug use and co-occurring disorders are left, talk to the experts to get accurate information.

 Where do calls go